-When and how should I watch the Eta Aquarids?
-The 2015 Eta Aquarid meteor shower is expected to produce the greatest number of meteors in the wee hours before dawn on Wednesday, May 6.
-However, the broad peak of the Eta Aquarid shower may present similarly strong showings during the predawn hours on May 4 and May 6, too.
+When and how should I watch the Eta Aquariids?
+The 2018 Eta Aquariid meteor shower is expected to produce the greatest number of meteors in the wee hours before dawn on May 5.
+However, the broad peak of the Eta Aquariid shower may present a decent showing of meteors during the predawn hours on May 4 and May 6, too.
 And in fact the shower extends much beyond these dates on either side.
 Writing for the International Meteor Organization on May 1, 2017, Robert Lunsford pointed out:

-Once again, the best time to watch these fast and often bright meteors is in the early morning hours, before the onset of morning twilight, on May 5, 6 and 7.
+In general, the best time to watch these fast and often bright meteors is in the early morning hours, before the onset of morning twilight.
 Don’t know when twilight begins in your part of the world?
 Try one of the links on our almanac page.

 Give yourself at least an hour of viewing time for watching any meteor shower.
 Meteors tend to come in spurts that are interspersed by lulls.
 Also, it can take as long as 20 minutes for your eyes to adapt to the dark.

 You need no special equipment to watch a meteor shower, but a little luck always helps.
 Meteor watching is a lot like fishing.
 Sometimes you catch a good number of them and sometimes you don’t.

 Radiant point of the Eta Aquariid shower.
 If you trace the paths of the Eta Aquariid meteors backward, they all seem to radiate from a certain point in front of the constellation Aquarius the Water Bearer.
 This point on the sky’s dome is called the radiant of the meteor shower, which nearly aligns with the faint star Eta Aquarii.
 Hence, this meteor shower is named in honor of this star.